 Price acts as a filter and paying a premium can help you weed out resume writers who aren’t good enough for your needs.

-A top-shelf resume writer who charges over $1,000 should have the ability to:
+A top-tier Australian resume expert who charges over $1,000 should have the ability to:

 - communicate your Unique Selling Proposition (USP)